Sound Library: Heroes & Villains (Blastwave FX) Review

 I actually thought “oh, I wonder what that would sound like” So right off the bat there is some interest drawn to the unknown.

-The sound library is well organized, great descriptions and meta data, making it very easy to find what you’re looking for.
+The sound library is well organized, with great descriptions and metadata, making it very easy to find what you’re looking for.
 He’s even listed the category and duration of each sound bit

 The Audio Demo (Just Take a Listen)

-Great audio demo that takes you on mini journey along with commentary telling you what to expect from the sound library, I wish more people would do this.
+The great audio demo that takes you on a mini journey along with commentary telling you what to expect from the sound library, I wish more people would do this.

 Sound Quality Shines